 I can have the best doctrine.
 I can be quite active in the church.
 And I can volunteer for every outreach or mission project.
 But without love, it is all in vain.

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.1 Corinthians 13:4-7 NIV

 After Paul finishes with the importance of love, he begins to describe it.
 In Greek, there are several words that translate into English as love.
 Agape is the word used here.
 It is an active form of love that was seldom used in secular writing in the New Testament era.
 But in the Bible, it is often used for the love that God has for us.
 And a love that we are to have for each other.

 We often think of love as a feeling that we have for another person or thing.
 But Agape is not about feelings.
 It is about action.
 Paul here tries to describe love by personifying it and listing some characteristics.
 These are characteristics of a person who is following the way of love.
 If you are on that road, these should be true of you, in increasing measure as you progress along that road.

 Love is patient and kind.
 Not envious, boastful, or proud.
-It does not seek to glorify self, but rather looks to honor others.
-Love does not get angry easily and does not keep tracks of wrongs done to it.
+It does not seek to glorify itself, but rather looks to honor others.
+Love does not get angry easily and does not keep track of wrongs done to it.
 It does not find pleasure when others are harmed and always seeks the truth.
 Love always protects, trusts, hopes, and perseveres.
 It never fails.

 The Permanence of Love